Dorothea Jordan, Mistress of King William IV of the United Kingdom

 • Lucy Hester Ford (1789) – married General Sir Samuel Hawker, had issue

-William made sure Dorothea was well taken care of, providing her with an annual allowance of £1,200 and allowing her to continue performing on the stage in London and around England.
+William ensured Dorothea was well taken care of, providing her with an annual allowance of £1,200 and allowing her to continue performing on the stage in London and around England.
 Aside from her career, Dorothea was very content to enjoy the family life she had always wanted and kept out of political matters completely.

 William and Dorothea’s children married into the British aristocracy and their many descendants include these notable people: